slamora/brackets-wiki/Extension-Dependencies.md

 The [Add-on Compatibility Reporter](https://addons.mozilla.org/en-US/firefox/addon/add-on-compatibility-reporter/) allows users to report add-ons that are having trouble with newer versions of Firefox.

-With its short release cycles, having Brackets extensions specify their min/max versions will result in users being penalized for keeping their Brackets up to date – many of their extensions will likely stop working when new updates come out.
+With its short release cycles, having Brackets extensions specify their max versions as the version for which the extension was written will result in users being penalized for keeping their Brackets up to date – many of their extensions will likely stop working when new updates come out.
 This is especially true given that Brackets has no beta test period at this time.

-> (pf) It doesn't seem like the design FF _stabilized_ on is that bad, though: authors specify a min and the max is optional.
+> *resolved* (pf) It doesn't seem like the design FF _stabilized_ on is that bad, though: authors specify a min and the max is optional.
 Unless a max is specified the extension is assumed to work with all future versions.
 That sounds pretty similar to the below -- the main difference being that in FF only the extension author can add a max constraint, whereas below it might happen automatically due to various flagging.

+> (kd) I changed the language in the paragraph above to note specifically that I meant specifying a max version as the version for which an extension was written (which, in theory, is the only one the author knows for sure is compatible).
+See below regarding allowing the author to set a max version.

 ### Semantic Versioning ###